Give us a call now for an immediate match with a local pro.

 Today's Homeowner looks at dozens of datapoints on hvac companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-HVAC maintenance costs differ based on the specific services needed.
-HVAC systems can be complex and potentially require a number of services.
-Price ranges for typical jobs are as follows:
+HVAC costs differ based on the services needed.
+HVAC systems are complex and may need a number of types of maintenance.
+Prices for common jobs are as follows:

 Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.